The Environment for Pianos

 7) How often should I fill my tank?
 I have been filling my tank every 3-4 days and I usually only have to fill it once every 3-4 weeks.
 What’s wrong?

 Probably nothing is wrong.
-What you are seeing is the result of going from one season the the next season; i.e. going from a period of high humidity to one of low humidity; or visa versa.
+What you are seeing is the result of going from one season to the next season; i.e. going from a period of high humidity to one of low humidity; or visa versa.

 8) How much water do I put in the tank when my yellow light comes on?